-This program also includes practices that nurture students’ spiritual, personal, and vocational formation, contextualizing courses to help students integrate and practically apply their studies and new levels of mentoring and small group support.
+This program includes practices that nurture students’ spiritual, personal, and vocational formation.
+Courses are contextualized to help students integrate and then practically apply their learning in ministry and the workplace with new levels of academic understanding and mentoring capacities.

-Programs granting the Master of Divinity degree are designed primarily to qualify graduates to function as principal leaders or ministers.
+The Master of Divinity degree program is designed primarily to qualify graduates to function as principal leaders or ministers.
 As a graduate level program, it requires the student to develop and demonstrate critical thinking and dialogic skills, including the ability to identify and critique theological and moral discourse, the ability to frame cogent arguments, the ability to test ideas for Biblical fidelity and contextual appropriateness, and the ability to communicate ideas effectively in oral or written dialogue.

 - Providing students classical, professional, theological and business instruction with an evangelical Spirit-filled ethos and within an ecumenical setting.